Olabe to Eskerrika

 I stopped for a bite to eat and ended up staying at the café a bit longer than I probably should have, eating a fairly large lunch.
 My feet were tender and a bit swollen after five long days carrying a heavy pack in the sweltering heat, but overall I didn’t have any lasting problems.
 The training I had done over the past few months was really paying off.
 I met several pilgrims with large blisters and swollen feet because they hadn’t done any training with heavy packs on.
 While my feet weren’t causing any problems, the heat, humidity, and intense sun were all starting to get to me.

-Wandering around the town of Guernica
+Exploring the town of Guernica

 By mid-afternoon, I had arrived in the town of Guernica, and spent an hour or so visiting monuments and getting a feel for the city.